bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 I really wanted to use `record`, but this wasn't the use case for it.

+### Refactoring `Plapp.Persist`

+When I started watching this [video series](https://www.youtube.com/watch?v=7pkmqrrjAAQ&list=PLA8ZIAm2I03jSfo18F7Y65XusYzDusYu5&index=2), I realised that I've been making the DataStore complicated.
+I can really cut down a lot of the boiler plate and use generics for my data access.
+This is a huge relief, and I can't wait to get it done!

+The refactoring is now done, but it seems I'll be retracing some of my steps ("Fixing the database", "Disposing Context and Dependency Injection" above)

 ## Adding Data Points

 Stuff that needs to be done: